MayankDevil/LearnJavaGUI/README.md

 ```sh
   java bytecode_name
 ```
-__Your Graphic User InterFace Open until you that you not close by your terminal__
+__Your Graphic User InterFace Open until that you not close by your terminal__

 *PRESS { CTRL-C } Close Java GUI*